idaholab/raven/README.txt

 A full set of RAVEN computational capabilities are listed below:

 Computing capabilities:
-- parallel computation capabilities (multi-thread and multi-core)
+- Parallel computation capabilities (multi-thread and multi-core)
-- supported operating systems: MAC, linux and windows
+- Supported operating systems: MAC, Linux and Windows
-- workstation and high performance computing systems
+- Workstation and high performance computing (HPC) systems

 Multi-steps analyses: RAVEN analyses are performed through a series of simulation steps.
 Each simulation step allows the user to perform a set of basic actions:
 - Multi-Run
 - Training of a ROM
 - Post-Process
 - IOStep

 More complex analyses are performed by simply assembling and linking a series of steps listed above.

-Creation and use of reduced order models (scikit-learn and CROW library)
+Creation and use of reduced order models (scikit-learn and CROW library):
 - SVM
-- Gaussian Process Models
+- Gaussian process models
-- Linear Models
+- Linear models
-- Multi-Class classifiers
+- Multi-class classifiers
-- Decision Trees
+- Decision trees
 - Naive Bayes
 - Neighbors classifiers and regressors
 - Multi-dimensional interpolators
 - High dimension model reduction (HDMR)
 - Morse-Smale complex

-Forward propagation of uncertainties
+Forward propagation of uncertainties:
 - MonteCarlo sampling
 - Grid sampling
 - Stratified Sampling